dstarner/rise-nutrition-knowledge-base/docs/dashboard/index.md

 The Team Web Dashboard is currently in a **[beta-level][beta] release state**, and we are working closely with our existing partners to build out our initial feature set.
-If you are interested in participating through this beta state, please [reach out to us](https://risenutrition.org/contact), but know that the dashboard is not generally-available yet.
+If you are interested in participating through this beta state, please [reach out to us][contact], but know that the dashboard is not generally-available yet.

 :::